You will more than likely be disappointed with John O’Groats but don’t despair as just a mile up the coast is a reward for those that seek it out.

 I visited on an early May afternoon and was blessed with a sunny windless day that made for an ideal outing to witness the spectacular terrain that is pock marked with pools of still water reflecting both the blue sky and distant mountains.
 I parked my car at the railway station in Forsinard and had a quick nose around the unmanned visitor centre that is housed in the old station buildings.
 I am sure it would have held my attention for longer if the day had been a cold windy one but the warm sunshine beckoned so I headed off to walk the Dubh Lochan trail.

 The trail was a mile long pathway of flagstones that weaved its way through the bog, exposing me to the sound of birdsong, the buzz of insects and scurrying of creatures; it took me a while to realise that to get the most from the walk, I should sit quietly at one of the many seats along the route and let the wildlife go about its business.
+Situated at the midpoint of the trail is a lookout station that enables you to get a better view across the peatlands by ascending a single spiral staircase.

 I was fortunate enough to have the place to myself which allowed undisturbed observation of the wilderness but my lack of knowledge regarding what I could hear, see and smell left me frustrated.
 My research told me that I could expect to see deer, mountain hares and all manner of invertebrates, lizards and insects upon the land, that the air would be filled with a plethora of birdlife (from Golden Plovers to Golden Eagles) and that the rivers would overflow with otters and Atlantic Salmon but to be honest, I saw so much that I could not identify that I just observed it for what it was rather than attempting to ‘eye spy’.